12 — Feeding Frenzy Benchmark¶

 | Up / Down | Adjust entity count preset |

-Logarithmically spaced from 5,000 to 1,000,000 entities for testing at different scales.
+Logarithmically spaced from 5,000 to 1,000,000 fish (with proportional meals) for testing at different scales.
+The min/max are configurable in the scene's SampleSettings.Common.

-Population Management¶
+Population management¶

-GPU Rendering¶
+GPU rendering¶

 - Partitions are fastest for dense iteration — entities are contiguous in memory